M31glx/APD-fMRI/README.md

 For evaluation of information flow across the network and within each element (brain region), range of topological tests were conducted.

 ### Global topology tests
 Global network topology tests assess the overall efficiency of the network integration and segregation in transmitting the information.
-Metrics used for these tests are: Characteristic Path Length (CPL), Global Efficiency (GL), Mean Local Efficiency (MLE), Clustering Coefficient (CC), Modularity and Small-Worldness.
+For testing global topology of the brain network, I wrote a Matlab script to implement network metrics (See below for definition) for each subject's connectivity matrix.

 <p align="center">
   <img src="img/graph.jpg" alt="Image 1" width="900"/>